 Philly’s tree canopy is shrinking—and there are even fewer in our city’s low-income communities.
 Learn how the Philly Tree Plan will address urban forest inequity.

-Spend time in the Wissahickon, Fairmount Park, the new meadow at FDR Park and on the Schuyklill River Trail.
+Spend time in the Wissahickon, Fairmount Park and on the Schuyklill River Trail.
 This city is full of beautiful landscapes we want to preserve.
 Seeing them, feeling them and being invigorated by them can inspire you to do more to protect our home.

 Love Your Park

-Love Your Park supports volunteers as they spruce up public green spaces across the city—register for their annual spring event, May 8-16, here.
+Love Your Park supports volunteers as they spruce up public green spaces across the city — register for their annual spring event, here.
 Start by visiting the Parks & Recreation website regularly to see what new events are going on, or join a Park Friends group to advocate for park improvements, help with beautification days, and organize educational programming.
 (More about why green spaces matter here.)

 Live a greener afterlife